eu-nebulous/iot-dpp-orchestrator/iot_dpp/README.md

 A plugin that configures the message broker to accept operations (read, send, create, etc...) on queues by users defined in an external Keycloak server.

 The security model of Keycloak can be summarised in with the following core concepts:
-•	Users: Entities that can log into systems, each with attributes such as name, email, etc.
+- Users: Entities that can log into systems, each with attributes such as name, email, etc.
-•	Groups: Collections of users.
+- Groups: Collections of users.
-•	Roles: Tags assigned to users or groups that determine their permissions within client applications.
+- Roles: Tags assigned to users or groups that determine their permissions within client applications.
-•	Clients: Applications that authenticate and authorize users.
+- Clients: Applications that authenticate and authorize users.
-•	Realms: Isolated domains within a Keycloak instance that define their own users, clients, roles, and groups.
+- Realms: Isolated domains within a Keycloak instance that define their own users, clients, roles, and groups.
 A single Keycloak deployment can support multiple realms.

 In this model, a user may be assigned roles directly or inherit them through group membership.
 These roles are later used by client applications to authorize specific actions such as reading, creating, or deleting resources.
 Conversely, ActiveMQ Artemis defines a security model with the following concepts:
-•	Users: Clients that connect to the message broker to perform actions such as reading from or writing to queues and addresses.
+- Users: Clients that connect to the message broker to perform actions such as reading from or writing to queues and addresses.
-•	Roles: Labels associated with users that determine what operations they are allowed to perform.
+- Roles: Labels associated with users that determine what operations they are allowed to perform.
-•	Security Settings: Configuration blocks that define: o	A match pattern (an address or queue name pattern). o	A list of permissions (e.g., send, consume, createDurableQueue, deleteDurableQueue, createNonDurableQueue, deleteNonDurableQueue) and the roles authorized to perform each.
+- Security Settings: Configuration blocks that define:
+  - A match pattern (an address or queue name pattern).
+  - A list of permissions (e.g., send, consume, createDurableQueue, deleteDurableQueue, createNonDurableQueue, deleteNonDurableQueue) and the roles authorized to perform each.

 In this model, a user is assigned a list of roles, and the broker defines permissions over queues and addresses for these roles based on a pattern match (regex).

 The developed plugin is responsible for synchronizing the roles defined in Keycloak with the corresponding roles and security settings in the ActiveMQ Artemis message broker.
-To align Keycloak’s role model with Artemis's role and permission structure, the plugin leverages role attributes assigned to each Keycloak role.
+To align Keycloak`s role model with Artemis's role and permission structure, the plugin leverages role attributes assigned to each Keycloak role.

 Only roles within the Keycloak realm that meet the following criteria are considered:
-•	The role must have the attribute is_nebulous_role set to true.
+- The role must have the attribute is_nebulous_role set to true.
-•	The role must include a match attribute, which defines the target address or queue pattern in Artemis.
+- The role must include a match attribute, which defines the target address or queue pattern in Artemis.
-•	The role must specify the allowed permissions, which may include: send, consume, createDurableQueue, deleteDurableQueue, createNonDurableQueue, and deleteNonDurableQueue.
+- The role must specify the allowed permissions, which may include: send, consume, createDurableQueue, deleteDurableQueue, createNonDurableQueue, and deleteNonDurableQueue.
 The plugin periodically retrieves all roles from the designated Keycloak realm that satisfy these conditions.
 It then maps them into the corresponding role definitions and security settings in Artemis, ensuring that access control policies remain synchronized and up to date across both systems.